zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Thomas says that people told him, “advised” him, to  get his feet wet “by licensing a collection.”
 “To license” (license) something is to give someone permission to sell what you have made, which often includes the r ight to make something and sell it to someone else.
 A collection is similar to  a product line.
 It’s a group of products.

-Some people told Thomas that he should license his collection – he should give his products to another person and have them make i t and sell it.
+Some people told Thomas that he should license his collection – he should give his products to another person and have them make it and sell it.
 He wouldn’t make as much money that way, of course, but it woul d be less risky.
 It would not involve him as much, and therefore if things didn’t  work out well, he wouldn’t lose a lot of money.
 However, Thomas says he doesn’t wan t “to sell under someone else’s brand.”

 Celeste says, “I thought you started all this by do ing custom work.”
 “Custom” (custom) means “customized,” or designed to meet on e particular client or customer’s needs.
 If you buy a suit from a store an d put it on, take it home and wear it, you’re not buying a “custom suit.”
 That su it, that jacket, and pair of pants wasn’t made for you.
 But if you go to someone who m akes suits and measures them to your particular body to make sure that it f its you perfectly, then you would be getting a “custom-made suit.”
 Thomas began worki ng by doing “custom work” for individual people.